huggingface/transformers/docs/source/model_doc/flaubert.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The FlauBERT model was proposed in the paper
+The FlauBERT model was proposed in the paper `FlauBERT: Unsupervised Language Model Pre-training for French
-`FlauBERT: Unsupervised Language Model Pre-training for French <https://arxiv.org/abs/1912.05372>`__ by Hang Le et al.
+<https://arxiv.org/abs/1912.05372>`__ by Hang Le et al. It's a transformer model pretrained using a masked language
-It's a transformer pre-trained using a masked language modeling (MLM) objective (BERT-like).
+modeling (MLM) objective (like BERT).

 The abstract from the paper is the following: